Uberi/Canvas-AHK/Documentation/Main.md

 Exceptions
 ----------
 There are two types of exceptions that may be thrown by this library: invalid input and internal errors.

-All functions in this library are capable of throwing both types of exception.
+Exceptions may be thrown when functions are called with invalid input, when properties are set to invalid values, or when the library encounters an error internally and cannot continue.
+Any function call or setting of a property is capable of throwing an exception.

 ### Invalid Input
 Exceptions of this type take the following form: